How to Grow Potatoes: The Complete Guide

 About Potatoes

-The potato (Solanum tuberosum) is a cool-weather vegetable that typically yields bigger crops in the northern portion of the U.S.; however, they can be grown as a winter crop in warmer climates.
+The potato (Solanum tuberosum) is a cool-weather vegetable that typically yields bigger crops in the northern portion of the United States; however, they can be grown as a winter crop in warmer climates.
 Potatoes are related to peppers, tomatoes, and eggplants but are adapted to higher elevations and harsher growing conditions; the Incas in Peru first documented them.
 According to the Maine Potato Board, this vegetable arrived in the American Colonies in 1621 when the Governor of Bermuda sent potatoes to the Governor of Virginia at Jamestown.

 Potatoes are nuggets of goodness.
-The nutrient-rich skin provides 45% of your daily vitamin C and 18% of potassium, plus many more nutrients.
+The nutrient-rich skin provides 45% of your daily vitamin C and 18% of potassium, plus many more nutrients

-Potatoes for planting are called ‘seed potatoes’ and are usually sold in bags or netting.
+Potatoes for planting are called seed potatoes and are usually sold in bags or netting.
 The planting season for seed potatoes starts in the spring, two to four weeks before the last frost.

 Planting

-You’ll need a location with at least 6 hours of direct sunlight and fertile, loose, well-drained soil; hard or compacted soil leads to misshapen tubers.
+You’ll need a location with at least 6 hours of direct sunlight and fertile, loose, well-draining soil; hard or compacted soil leads to misshapen tubers.
 Ideally, the soil is slightly acidic (pH 5.8 to 6.5), and the soil temperature is at least 45º to 55ºF (7° to 13°C).
 In the fall, mix compost or organic matter into the soil.
 Learn more about compost, soil amendments, and preparing the soil for planting.)

 When to Plant Potatoes

 Garden potatoes can be planted 2 to 4 weeks before the average last frost date.
 The soil temperature should be at least 55°F during the day and 45°F at night.
-But pay more attention to the soil than the calendar to determine planting time.
+However, pay more attention to the soil than the calendar to determine planting time.
 The soil should not be so wet that it sticks together and is hard to work.
 Let it dry out a bit first.
 If you have a late and wet spring, you can plant later—through April (depending on location) or even June, especially in containers.

 In cooler regions, the early-maturing potatoes are usually planted early to mid-April.
 In warmer regions, planting times range from September to February; in central Florida, gardeners plant potatoes in January; in Georgia, they plant in February.